e1himself/axis-hybrid-templating-plugin/README.md

       - layout.twig
 ```

-As you have notices your controller view is using PHP templating while layout and partial are Twig templates.
+As you have noticed your controller view is using PHP templating while layout and partial are Twig templates.
 This will work tranparently switching between templating engines contexts passing specified variables between
 templates.